huykgit98/english-at-work/README.md

 - I have a bit of a problem, but I think I can solve it myself.
 I just need more time
 - I think I have a little problem but I can troubleshoot by myself, I need a bit more time to solve this problem
 - I think I need to well prepared for this training
+8. How can I help you?
+May I help you?
+- Yes.
+I was just wondering where the ______ are.
+Can you show me where they might be?
+- Um… I think I have everything I need.
+Thank you for your help!
+- If I needed some help a little later, can I count/call on you?
+- No, thank you!
+Right now, I think I’m fine.
+- Thanks.I can handle it myself.
 ------------------------------------------------------------------------------------------------

 * ask for review/assign/request validate the map